2018 February 12 to 20

 Day 1: Quito, Ecuador

 We arrive in Quito to begin our adventure.
 Since most flights arrive in the late evening, there are no official activities scheduled on arrival day.
+Guests arriving a day early can join today’s Optional city tour of Quito, including a walking tour of historic sites, lunch together, and a visit to the equator.

-Day 3: Snorkeling and Kayaking
+Day 3: Kayaking Divine Bay

 Day 4: On to Isabela Island!

-After our ride and a rejuvenating lunch at our lavish hotel, we head out to snorkel Tintoreras, a set of small, rocky islets tucked in Isabela Bay.
+This afternoon we head out to snorkel Tintoreras, a set of small, rocky islets tucked in Isabela Bay.
 Tintoreras’ islets are filled with wildlife, most notably the Galapagos Penguin, the only penguin that lives at the equator.
 We will also be able to see sharks, sea turtles, sea lions and more as we explore the small coves and beaches of Tintoreras.

 Dinner will be enjoyed in town at a local restaurant.